 It can be seen that the Arkadian modality is as much eastern as it is western - and as southern as it is northern - and it can also be seen that Nietzsche never stopped working on a critique of these 'state philosophers'.

-However, at the outset, in The Birth of Tragedy, Nietzsche to a huge extent is under the sway of Schopenhauer and Wagner, and although lucidity keeps breaking through large sections of the book are a mass of complex confusions.
+However, at the outset, in The Birth of Tragedy, Nietzsche to a huge extent is under the sway of Schopenhauer and Wagner, and although lucidity keeps breaking through, large sections of the book are a mass of complex confusions.

 It is correct to say that Shakepeare's tragedies point toward the interestablisment - with all its controlism and dark, reactive affects - that causes otherwise inspired, good-hearted people to erupt into actions that catastrophically bring about their own downfall.
 And it is also correct to say that in a more diffuse way Shakespeare's works point to the line of flight that leads from what is rotten within the Denmark of the human world.